 We request that campground volunteers stay with us for at least 6 weeks.
 However, when applying, please list the maximum amount of time that your are available and would like to volunteer with us.
 Preference is given to those who can stay the longest.
 We have a particular need for volunteers to stay from about Memorial Day through about Labor Day.

 How big is the campsite I will have?

 This varies from park to park.
 Generally, most of our volunteer sites can accommodate up to at least a 30 foot camper.
 Be sure to note the type and size of RV on your application, and be sure to ask.

 What amenities are offered on the volunteer sites?

 Volunteer sites include water, electric (30 amp min), and sewer (at most locations).
-Some sites have 50 amp electric available.
+Many sites have 50 amp electric available.
 A few sites do not have sewer hookups on the site, but all parks with volunteer sites have trailer sanitary stations.
 We do not provide hookups of any kind at this time to park visitors who rent our campsites.

 Will I have satellite dish or cellular telephone reception?